How to Apply

 NOTE to international (non-English speaking) students: If you are required to show English proficiency through the SPEAK test (download a sample SPEAK test [pdf]) upon arrival at OSU, then your appointment will be at a lower stipend level until you are certified to teach.
 This will be explained in your offer letter.

-NOTE: To be considered for a Graduate Fellowship, the items listed below must be received by January 6.
+NOTE: To be considered for a University Fellowship, the items listed below must be received.

 OSU Admissions should receive:

-- fully completed online application (requires payment of application fee)
+- fully completed online application (requires payment of reduced fee, as described above)